SrijanSriv211/Studybyte/README.md

 No, You don't need to have any kind of account to use Studybyte.
 Just open the site and start exploring.

 ### 5. How Do I Add My Website To Studybyte?
-Currently if you want to add a website to Studybyte's index then you have to add it in the source code manually and create a GitHub pull request.
-But soon the process will be automated with Google Forms.
+To add a website to Studybyte's index you have to fill this form: https://forms.gle/hEUrFcJRtF5ftrheA

 ---